 Issues & AdvocacyIssues & Advocacy

 The AIA is excited to host Working Abroad: Pros, Cons, & Ways Forward at AIA San Francisco on Thursday, July 30 to help you and your firm take advantage of the numerous architectural opportunities in thriving and emerging overseas markets.
 This international practice workshop will provide you with knowledge of the ins and outs of working in foreign countries.
 India, Brazil, and the Middle East will serve as case studies for any international work, as they offer a myriad of opportunities to expand your business portfolio.
-This workshop will be held from 8:30am-12:00pm at AIA Colorado, 303 E 17th Ave #110 Denver, CO 80203.